This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Compound A

-Compound uses smart contracts to manage the assets lenders have deposited to the liquidity pools.
+Compound uses smart contracts to manage the assets lenders have deposited into the liquidity pools.
 The price of each asset in the liquidity pool is fed into the Compound protocol using Open Price Feed, a system based on Chainlink (LINK) oracles that source crypto price data from various exchanges.

 The Compound protocol uses algorithms to track the changing supply and demand of crypto assets to decide the interest rate for each asset based on the liquidity in the market.
 The higher the borrowing demand for a particular crypto, the higher the interest rate will be.